miha-skalic/youtube8mchallenge/README.md

 ### 6. Model Distillation

 `prepare_distill_dataset.py` and `train_distill.py` are scripts used in distillation training.
-Former is used to generated distilled dataset, while the later one used is used to train new models on that dataset.
+Former is used to generated distilled dataset, while the later one is used to train new models on that dataset.
 Flags are documented within the scripts.